Cell Therapy (Ex-vivo Gene Therapy)

-Efficient Trasduction and Gene Expression – Improving Clinical Trials
+Efficient Transduction and Gene Expression – Improving Clinical Trials

 Developing modern cell therapies necessitates exact control of gene expression.

-The SIRION technology platform offers versatile options to identify and optimize the best possible approach for your R&D.
+The SIRION technology platform offers versatile options to identify and optimize the best possible approach for your preclinical and therapeutic R&D.

-LentiBOOST™ is a highly effective, non-cytotoxic chemical transduction enhancer.
-As universal acting (receptor independent) adjuvant it can be applied to a wide range of cell types from hard to transduce cancer cell lines up to challenging primary cells.
-Strongest enhancing effects have been observed on clinically relevant cell types including CD34+ hematopoietic stem cells (HSCs) and primary T-cells.
+LentiBOOST™ is a highly effective, non-cytotoxic transduction enhancer for preclinical and clinical application of lentiviral vectors.
+As universally acting (receptor independent) adjuvant it can be applied to a wide range of clinically relevant cell types including CD34+ hematopoietic stem cells (HSCs), primary T cells and NK cells.
 These unique features make it a promising candidate to improve clinical transduction protocols for ex vivo gene therapies and CAR-T cell therapies.

 Read about LentiBOOST™ in the news.

 Available in two grades;